 Even if you are around big bass, big lures don’t work all the time.
 They are tools, like all lures, and produce best when conditions are prime for them.
 Those happen most often during two seasons – prespawn and autumn.

-It’s a similar scenario in autumn, when forage has had the summer to develop.
+It’s similar in autumn when forage has had the summer to develop.
 But instead of gearing up for the rigors of the spawn, bass are feeding up for winter.
 It also is a time when forage, such as shad on Southern reservoirs, collects in larger schools.

 What about the rest of the year?
 In summer, all is good.
-Conditions are usually stable, and the ecosystem is at full production.
+Conditions are usually stable, and the ecosystem is at total production.
 Food is everywhere.
 Bass aren’t as motivated to chase down something big when there is so much else to eat.
-The only exception is early summer on ledge lakes, such as those along the Tennessee River system.
-This is when and where the giant spoons play a big role, as do some of the larger swimbaits.
-The opposite is true during winter, when bass kick it into neutral.
+The only exception is early summer on ledge lakes like those along the Tennessee River system.
+This is when and where the giant spoons play a significant role, as do some of the larger swimbaits.
+The opposite is true during winter when bass kick it into neutral.
 They reduce their movements and intake.
 They are opportunistic and in no way interested in chasing something down.

 A different mind-set

-You’ve seen the big lures hanging at the local tackle shop, sometimes mixed with the bass gear, sometimes in the musky or striper sections and sometimes tucked in their own little corner.
+You’ve seen the big lures hanging at the local tackle shop, sometimes mixed with the bass gear, sometimes in the musky or striper sections, and sometimes tucked in their little corner.
 That’s where I found the No. 18 Rapalas, which are still in my tackle box.
-I bought them after bass fishing legend Larry Nixon said that Lake Ontario smallmouth loved them.
+I bought them after bass fishing legend Larry Nixon said Lake Ontario smallmouth loved them.

 You can learn to love large lures, too.
 Don’t dismiss them as too big to work.
-They are tools, like all lures, and to get the most out of them, you need to understand when and where to use them.
+They are tools, like all lures, to get the most out of them.
+You need to understand when and where to use them.
 And one might produce your personal best.